You can help. Please visit our volunteer page to become involved!

 Each year, dedicated Pacific Crest Trail Association volunteers and staff flock to the woods with picks, shovels, saws and spirit to rebuild washed-out bridges, cut away fallen trees, and restore eroded portions of the trail.
 We recruit young and old by the hundreds to give time and energy to fix what needs to be fixed from Mexico to Canada.
 PCTA volunteers and corps crews devote tens of thousands of hours to keeping the trail open.
 As a result, hikers and equestrians alike will tell you that the PCT is one of the finest trail experiences in existence.

 Volunteers allow our organization to thrive in a way that would not be possible without them.
-In 2012, the PCT volunteer community, including non-trail maintenance activities, contributed an in-kind value of $2 million.
-This brings the 10-year total to $15.5 million of volunteer value donated to the trail!
+In 2014, the PCT volunteer community, including non-trail maintenance activities, contributed an in-kind value of $1,854,009.

 Quality recreation and ecological restoration